knowmad/middleman-h5bp-bootstrap/README.md

 2. Download this template from Github (https://github.com/knowmad/middleman-h5bp-bootstrap/archive/master.zip)
 3. Run the command above to initialize your site
 4. See the layout samples at http://getbootstrap.com/2.3.2/getting-started.html#examples or search Google to find even more Bootstrap Templates

+### Developer Notes

+If you checkout this repository to make edits, use the following command to create a clean version for testing:

+    mkdir ~/.middleman/middleman-h5bp-bootstrap
+    git archive master | tar -x -C ~/.middleman/mhb